facebook/flow/docs/docs/00-getting-started.md

 This program would crash at runtime, with a `TypeError` when it tries to read the property `length` on `null`.
 Running `flow check` will detect that.

-In the same directory you'll see a fixed version of this file that Flow accepts without error:
+The file in the `answer` directory fixes both the code and the type error:

 ```javascript
 /* @flow */